 The majority of lawns need around one inch of water each week.
 If you are not sure how long you should water, mark some plastic containers an inch above the bottom and place them in different parts of the watering zone.
 Time how long it takes to get to the one-inch mark.
 That’s how long you should water going forward.

 While you can water at any time, the most effective time to water is generally morning, when you will lose the smallest amount of water to wind drift and evaporation.
-Watering during the day introduces the risk of mold or fungi.
+Careful though, watering during the day introduces the risk of mold or fungi.

 Methods of Lawn Watering